Camp Free!

 The Ten Essentials.
 Originally developed as a gear list for hiking and mountaineering, The Ten Essentials are important to have on hand whenever you venture into the wilderness.

 Comfy shoes.
 Finding and setting up a dispersed campsite can be a bit more challenging than your standard camp spot.
-That’s why we always bring a pair of supportive (but super comfortable) KEEN shoes to keep those hardworking feet happy.
-Our Ridge Flex hiking boots for men, women, and kids are a camping favorite thanks to their built-in flex, durable upper, and grippy rubber outsole.
-And we love the flex when bending down to get those tent stakes in!
+That’s why we always bring a pair of supportive (and super comfortable) KEEN hiking shoes to keep those hardworking feet happy.

 It’s important to protect your feet while you’re setting up camp.
 But when it’s time to kick back and relax, make sure you have an easy-to-wear pair for camping downtime (TLDR: pack Howser).